iaacornus/Typify/README.md

     - [ ] Text Format (e.g. Bold, Italic, Underline)
 - [ ] Change Tracker
 - [ ] Version Control System

+# License

+Copyright (C) 2023  James Aaron Erang /<iaacornus.devel@gmail.com/>

+> This program is free software: you can redistribute it and/or modify
+> it under the terms of the GNU General Public License as published by
+> the Free Software Foundation, either version 3 of the License, or
+> (at your option) any later version.
+>
+> This program is distributed in the hope that it will be useful,
+> but WITHOUT ANY WARRANTY; without even the implied warranty of
+> MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the
+> GNU General Public License for more details.

+Refer to [LICENSE](LICENSE) for more information.